mukaiizawa/Paren/man/man3/sp-f.md

 Also, keyword parameter and rest parameter cannot be specified at the same time.

 ### Required parameter
-REQUIRED-PARAM is a required parameter that results in an error if not specified when calling the function.
+`REQUIRED-PARAM` is a required parameter that results in an error if not specified when calling the function.

 ### Optional parameter
-OPTIONAL-PARAM is optional a parameter that need not be specified when calling the function.
+`OPTIONAL-PARAM` is optional a parameter that need not be specified when calling the function.

-If you specify KEYWORD-PARAMs or REST-PARAM with OPTIONAL-PARAMs, you cannot specify a value for KEYWORD-PARAMs or REST-PARAM unless you specify all OPTIONAL-PARAMS at the time of calling.
+If you specify `KEYWORD-PARAMs` or `REST-PARAM` with `OPTIONAL-PARAMs`, you cannot specify a value for `KEYWORD-PARAMs` or `REST-PARAM` unless you specify all `OPTIONAL-PARAMS` at the time of calling.

 ### Keyword parameter
-KEYWORD-PARAM is a keyword parameter that specified with names without regard to order when calling the function.
+`KEYWORD-PARAM` is a keyword parameter that specified with names without regard to order when calling the function.

 ### Rest parameter
-REST-PARAM is a rest parameter implement variable length arguments.
+`REST-PARAM` is a rest parameter implement variable length arguments.

 # RETURN VALUE
-`f` and `function!` returns a created function.
+The special-operator `f` returns a anonymous functions.

-`function` returns a NAME.
+The macros `function!` create and returns named function whether `NAME` is already bound.

+The macros `function` binds the specified `NAME` to the function.
+At this time, the `EXPRs` are expanded.
+Returns the `NAME`.

+# ERRORS
+The macro `function` error if, the symbol is already bound.

 # NOTES